StrikeVaults/FalconOne/README.md

 </script>
 ```

-In forward.php line 37, you can edit the default redirection URL which is google.com by default:
+In forward.php line 37, you can edit the redirection URL which is google.com by default:

 ```
 header('Location: https://www.google.com/');